Annual Events in NYC

 New York Comedy Festival

-Pretty much every big name in comedy graces a New York stage during the NYCF.
-Past participants have included Adam Carolla, Rosie O'Donnell, Ricky Gervais, Dane Cook, Andy Samberg, Bill Maher and Tracy Morgan.
+Pretty much every big name in comedy graces a New York City stage during the NYCF.
+Past participants have included Norm Macdonald, Rosie O'Donnell, Ricky Gervais, Hannibal Buress, Judd Apatow and Iliza Shlesinger.
 Serious, professionally minded panels share the schedule with over-the-top improv nights at small venues and large-scale shows at venues like Madison Square Garden and Town Hall.

 Times Square New Year's Eve